wangui-nganga/todo_sample_app/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: "\U0002728 Feature request"
+name: Feature request
 about: Suggest an idea for this project
-title: 'feature-issue'
+title: feature-issue
 labels: feature
 assignees: ''